AdoriZahard/hi3er/docs/index.md

 ### <p align="center">-- 4-5 Revived Build</p>

 !!! note
-    Updated 6.1.
+    Updated 6.3.
 This is the 3rd strongest build, and also competes with the others in being the most braindead to play... sort of.
 The strength of this build is that it is very solid and has damage on everything.
 4-5, 7T actives, Dragon slam, Finisher, Shinzan.
 Overall, it's pretty good.

 !!! danger
     Do note though, that this build is not recommended if your HoT is not S1+.
 Narukami Finisher is stronger.

->   Boss to be chosen: Husk, then Elysia or Mobius/Vill-V
+>   Boss to be chosen: Husk Mysticism, then Elysia or Mobius/Vill-V

 ####<p align="center">Setup</p>